0dataapp/armadietto-cloudron/README.md

 Once you sign up for an account, you may want disable signups by navigating to "Environment Variables" and set `ALLOW_SIGNUP` to `false`.

+You may also want to enable "Force HTTPS by redirecting all HTTP traffic to HTTPS".

 ## [Yunohost](https://yunohost.org)

 Although not part of this package, there was a [similar attempt for Yunohost](https://community.remotestorage.io/t/armadietto-on-yunohost-front-update-proposal/747) which is currently available in the [YunoHost app store](https://apps.yunohost.org/app/armadietto).